geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

    the same code on my working laptop, and vise versa.
 The code is simply not transportable.

-2. For an optimizer, writing the Jacobian of the system of equations(SOE) as well as the SOE itself.
+2. For an optimizer, writing the Jacobian of the equations of motion(EOM) as well as the EOM itself.

    This, again, is very model and mission specific, resulting in lots of hard-to-debug, non-reusable code.